henrylukito/db2/README.md

 The syntax for adding property to relationship is admittedly more annoying than others.

-## What to do after loading objects?
+## How to use these objects once they're loaded?

-Currently the script doesn't take care much about querying.
+Aside from editing nodes/properties/relationships etc, and ensure the files and the dicts are consistent, currently the script doesn't help much when it comes to querying the objects.

-You can use Python list constructor, in statement, list comprehension and dict comprehension etc on the dict objects to query like a database.
+You can use Python features like list constructor, in operator, list comprehension and dict comprehension etc on the dict objects to query like a database.

 `list(node) # list all nodes`